 Her experience also includes participation in trial teams in complex commercial and tort litigation matters involving multiple parties and multiple districts.
 She has substantial motion and appeal practice, arbitration, and injunctive relief experience and a significant number of jury and bench trials in which she has first chaired.

-Cindy’s Internet-related litigation includes litigation against anonymous John Doe speakers, litigation brought for comments made on Internet blogs and websites, subpoenas and discovery of and from Internet service providers (ISPs), and defense of electronic payment systems and processors.
-She has significant experience regarding the publication and distribution of defamatory and confidential material on the Internet and the misuse of protected and licensed trademarks on the Internet.
+Cindy’s internet-related litigation includes litigation against anonymous John Doe speakers, litigation brought for comments made on internet blogs and websites, subpoenas and discovery of and from internet service providers (ISPs), and defense of electronic payment systems and processors.
+She has significant experience regarding the publication and distribution of defamatory and confidential material on the internet and the misuse of protected and licensed trademarks on the internet.

+Cindy spent six days in 2021 at the Pepperdine Caruso School of Law participating in Mediating the Litigated Case training.
 Cindy is a recognized NITA instructor who has taught both trial and deposition skills.
 She attends and participates in a number of women’s network associations and events.
 She has spoken often at seminars and authored articles appearing in local publications.
 Cindy serves as an adjunct professor at Sandra Day O’Connor College of Law teaching the “Technology in the Courtroom” course.

 Cindy is a fellow of the Litigation Counsel of America, has been named a Best Lawyer by Best Lawyers in America for the past two years, and was named by Chambers and Partners as a Recognised Practitioner – Litigation: General Commercial – Arizona – Band 3 since 2019.
 She has been named a Southwest Super Lawyer in business litigation eleven times and has been named one of the Southwest Super Lawyer Arizona Top 25 Women for the last seven years.
 AZ Business magazine has named Cindy one of the Top 100 Lawyers in Arizona for the past six years and AZ Business Leaders has named her in Business & Commercial Litigation for the past two years.
 In 2004, she received the Boss of the Year award from the Phoenix Legal Support Association.
 Today’s Arizona Woman named her to its list of “Who’s Who in Business 2003.”